Ch4nKyy/BG3WASD/doc/guide.md

 There should be a code section where GetInputValue is called 4 times next to each other with the command ids 102, 103,
 104, 105 (third parameter).
 These are the CameraForward/Backward/Left/Right command IDs.
-I call this function HandleCameraInput.
+I name this function HandleCameraInput.
 The very first line of this function is ```camera_object = GetCameraObject(a3);```, but this is not the call that we want to hook.
 Somewhere at the very bottom of HandleCameraInput, there is: